As you may know with version 4.0 a new workshop implementation was introduced.

 1) AoEs modding system

-If you subscribe to a mod, steam downloads a zip archive without an extension to your game\mods folder.
+If you subscribe to a mod, steam downloads the mod to T:\Steam\SteamApps\workshop\content\221380\ModId where ModId is the mods id from its steam site url.
 If it does, you should be able to see an entry called 'AoE workshop content' in your steam download tab.
 Wait until it is finished.

 If you want to uninstall a mod, unsubscribing only tells steam not to take a mod into account when checking the game directory next time.
 So nothing will change only from unsubscribing.